VoxeLibre/VoxeLibre/mods/ITEMS/mcl_buckets/API.md

 # mcl_buckets
 Add an API to register buckets to mcl

-## mcl_buckets.register_liquid(def)
+## mcl_buckets.register_liquid(itemname, def)

-Register a new liquid
+Register a new bucket of liquid.

-Accept folowing params:
+`itemname` is the itemstring of the new bucket item

+`def` is a table containing the folowing fields:

 * source_place: a string or function.
 	* string: name of the node to place
 	* function(pos): will returns name of the node to place with pos being the placement position
 * source_take: table of liquid source node names to take
-* itemname: itemstring of the new bucket item (or nil if liquid is not takeable)
 * inventory_image: texture of the new bucket item (ignored if itemname == nil)
 * name: user-visible bucket description
 * longdesc: long explanatory description (for help)